MatthiasValvekens/mvalvekens.be-hakyll/blog/2022/about-iso32004.md

 [^digsig-mac-combo]: In a signed revision of a PDF document, the MAC token is actually computed over the digest of the byte range together with a digest of the signature.
 As such, it protects both the signature and the document content.

 [^mac-incr-update]: The analogous problem for incremental updates by non-MAC-aware processors is left as an exercise to the reader.
+Alternatively, if you're not in the mood, feel free to [peek ahead](#coverage){title="Link to section on coverage checks"}.

 [^perms]: The "pseudo-MAC" being a separate entry computed by encrypting the permission bits using AES-ECB (!).
 Perhaps ironically, this piece of known AES plaintext was a large part of why we needed [@pdfmac] in the first place...